Displaying an Interview

 To display an interview in your web application requires the following implementation steps:

-1. Pass required assembly session data to your interview page.
+1. Pass required work item version data to your interview page.

 2. Add the interview container div to your interview page.